 They saw his face grow stern and cold, they saw his muscles strain,

 And they knew that Casey wouldn’t let that ball go by again.

 The sneer is gone from Casey’s lip, his teeth are clenched in hate;

 He pounds with cruel violence his bat upon the plate.

 And now the pitcher holds the ball, and now he lets it go,

 And now the air is shattered by the force of Casey’s blow.

-Forget Whitman, forget Emily, forget T.S.
-Eliot.
-Casey, writes Donald Hall in his remarkable essay in the centennial edition of the poem, is the most popular poem in our country’s history, if not exactly in its literature.
-It has spawned dozens of other poems over these 128 years, ranging from versions where Casey strikes out again to ones in which he redeems himself with a home run.
-See Casey’s Revenge (1907) or The Volunteer (1908), where an aging Casey returns decades later to step out of the stands and save the day .
+Forget Uncle Walt, forget Emily, forget Frost and Eliot.
+This may not be great poetry, but for generations of Americans it has been a great poem.
+Casey, wrote the poet Donald Hall in his remarkable essay in the centennial edition of the poem, is the most popular poem in our country’s history, if not exactly in its literature.
+It has spawned dozens of other poems over these 132 years, ranging from versions where Casey strikes out again to ones in which he redeems himself with a home run.
+See Casey’s Revenge (1907) or The Volunteer (1908), in which an aging Casey returns decades later to step out of the stands and save the day.